Pectoralis major

 Frequently Asked Questions

-What is the function of the Pectoralis major?
+What are the primary actions of the pectoralis major?

 Medical Disclaimer